sikumy/spearspray/README.md

    - Verify domain name format
    - Check time synchronization with domain controller
    - Ensure Kerberos ports (88) are accessible
+   - If port 88 is only reachable on a different DC, point the spraying to it with `-kdc/--kdc`
+   - Use `--skip-port-check` to bypass the pre-flight TCP check if it produces a false negative

 ## Acknowledgments